dbt-labs/docs.getdbt.com/website/blog/2023-05-02-modeling-ragged-time-varying-hierarchies.md

 At the end of the above step, we have a table that looks very much like the `erp_components` that it used as the source, but with a few additional valuable columns:

 * `top_assembly_id` - This is the most important output of the hierarchy traversal.
 It ties all sub components to a their common parent.
-We'll use this in the next step to chop up the hierarchy into all the distinct ranges of time where the components that share a common top assembly are constant.
+We'll use this in the next step to chop up the hierarchy into all the distinct ranges of time where the components that share a common top assembly are constant (and each distict range of time and `top_assembly_id` getting their own surrogate key).
 * `component_hierarchy_depth` - Indicates how far removed a component is from the top assembly.
 * `component_trace` - Contains an array of all the components linking this component to the top assembly.
 * `valid_from_at`/`valid_to_at` - If you have really high-quality source data, these will be identical to `installed_at`/`removed_at`.
 However, in the real world, we've found cases where the installed and removal dates are not consistent between parent and child, either due to a data entry error or a technician forgetting to note when a component was removed.
 So for example, we may have a parent assembly that was removed along with all of its children, but only the parent assembly has `removed_at` populated.
 At this point, the `valid_from_at` and `valid_to_at` tidy up these kinds of scenarios.

 ### Temporal range join

 The last step is perform a [temporal range join](https://discourse.getdbt.com/t/joining-snapshot-tables-time-range-based-joins/3226) between the top assembly and all of its descendents.
-This [temporal range join](https://gist.github.com/gnilrets/48886b4c8945dde1da13547c2373df73) is what splits out all of the time-varying component changes into distinct ranges of time where the component hierarchy is constant.
-This range join makes use of a dbt macro, the operation of which is out-of-scope for this article, but you are encouraged to investigate it and the discourse post mentioned earlier.
+This is what splits out all of the time-varying component changes into distinct ranges of time where the component hierarchy is constant.
+This range join makes use of [the dbt macro in this gist](https://gist.github.com/gnilrets/48886b4c8945dde1da13547c2373df73), the operation of which is out-of-scope for this article, but you are encouraged to investigate it and the discourse post mentioned earlier.

 ```sql
 -- Start with all of the assemblies at the top (hierarchy depth = 0)